Building Hours:

 Our Trails

 Flat Rock Brook’s 3.6 miles of trails offer a variety of opportunities for hiking, birdwatching, trail running and other recreation in a beautiful Oak-Hickory forest along the western slope of the Palisades Ridge.
 A network of self-guiding trails leads to a cascading stream, wetlands, pond, wildflower meadows, quarry cliffs and woodlands.
 Visitors can observe a remarkable array of birds and other wildlife in their natural habitats.
-The trails are easy to moderate in difficulty and wind throughout the preserve.
+The trails wind through the preserve and range from easy to moderate difficulty.
 Our trails are well marked with colored blazes that correspond to trails on our map.
-Free trail maps are available at both the Nature Center and Jones Road entrances.

 Location & Directions